Dr. Grover (Russ) Whitehurst -

 In some sense some of the more interesting aspects of the functions of reading go beyond the obvious and have to do with the ability of children to think differently in a way that derives uniquely from written text.
 Writing is different in many cases from oral communication.

 Oral communication depends very much on a shared understanding and background between the people having a conversation.
-You and I are having a conversation that shares certain assumptions about my part about what you know and don’t know, and your part about what I know and what I don’t know, much is communicated non-verbally.
+You and I are having a conversation that shares certain assumptions about my part about what you know and don’t know, and your part about what I know and what I don’t know, much of which is communicated non-verbally.

 Writing has a unique function of incorporating within the written text everything that one needs to know in order to understand the text and it generates a different way of thinking.
 Preliterate societies, even adults in those societies, don’t think in the way that people do in societies that are literate.
 And so the process of education, being an educated person in the Western tradition, I think, depends very much on being able to read and read fluently.